Photo by Dietmar Rabich

 Price: €120–350/night | Location: Piri Reisplein 34, Oud-West

-Hotel Not Hotel is the most creative hotel concept in Amsterdam — the extraordinary 19 rooms, each designed entirely differently (a room inside a Dutch tram, a room in a cozy nook, a room with a secret entrance through a bookshelf), the extraordinary co-living atmosphere, and the position in the extraordinary Jordaan-adjacent Oud-West neighborhood (the most beautiful canal neighborhood in Amsterdam, the most local, the finest independent cafés and restaurants).
+Hotel Not Hotel is the most creative hotel concept in Amsterdam — 19 rooms, each designed entirely differently (a room inside a Dutch tram, a room in a cozy nook, a room with a secret entrance through a bookshelf), a convivial co-living atmosphere, and a position in the Jordaan-adjacent Oud-West neighborhood, close to the loveliest and most local canal quarter in Amsterdam and its independent cafés and restaurants.

 Hoxton Amsterdam — Leidseplein